whamtet/simpleui/index.md

 ctmx is an app development tool for fast product development and even faster page load times.
 It uses [htmx](https://htmx.org/) on the frontend.

-Get started with the luminus template `lein new luminus my-project +ctmx` and update `project.clj` to the latest version of ctmx.

 ## Basic example

 ```clojure